ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch11_Testing/Lessons/2nd Edition (unittest)/01_testing_functions.md

 Let's face it.
 When you write code, you're going to write bugs.
 Everyone does.
 Yes, even ChatGPT.

-You cna perform extensive manual testing of your code to make sure it's bug-free before you release it to the public, and sometimes you will need to test manually.
+You can perform extensive manual testing of your code to make sure it's bug-free before you release it to the public, and sometimes you will need to test manually.